aksource/ChainDestruction/README.md

 ChainDestruction
 ================

-this add chain destruction system in Minecraft
+this adds chain destruction system in Minecraft

 # How to use